This user guide uses ‘portal’ to refer to the interface across all of the available Oni portals (see Available Portals for more details).

 However, the citation information given may be what the data steward had approved or had specified in the data license.

-For the definitions of the above and additional citation elements, and further advice on citing linguistic data, refer to The Tromsø Recommendations for Citation of Research Data in Linguistics.
+For the definitions of the above and additional citation elements, and further advice on citing linguistic data, refer to Tromsø Recommendations for Citation of Research Data in Linguistics.

 Citing Parts of a Collection